time-link/timelink-py/docs/som_pom_mapping.rst

     of people participating in acts
 * Attribute: items of information that describe entities and relations (names, dates, kinship terms, prices of transactions)
-* Entity-class or entity-type: a category of Entities that are described by the same type of attributes
+* Entity-class or entity-type:

+    a category of Entities that are described by the same attributes
-    `Person` is a entity class, `Building` is another entity class and so is "acts".
+    `person` is a entity class, `building` is another entity class and so is `acts`.
 Each is described by different attributes.
 * Entity instance: a specific entity of a specific class (the person named Galileo Galillei, the building named 'Tower of Pisa', the baptism that occurred in 8/7/1685 in the church of Soure, Portugal ).